charlesfranciscodev/vuejs-playground/README.md

 * Logout

 ### View Projects Page
-* requires authentication (should be hidden in the frontend and protected in the backend)
+* requires authentication
-* View an image gallery of all projects the current user is in.
+* View an image gallery of all projects the current user is assigned to.
 * The frontend route path is `/projects` (link in the navbar).

 ### View Project Page
-* requires authentication (should display a permission error in the frontend and protected in the backend)
+* requires authentication (only visible if the current user is assigned to the project)
 * Each project can be clicked to show a detailed view of the project.
 * Shows the project's information.
   * Name